NREL/foundational-industry-energy-data/INSTALL.md

    You might notice a `(fied)` prefix in your terminal, which indicates that you are now in the `fied` environment.

-   How you can use python from this environment.
-If you run `python3` you will open a Python built for FIED, with it already installed.
+   Now you can run the command `fied` to rebuild the dataset locally, or import it in Python as a regular package.

 ### Installing with Conda